JoBdaT/RPS/README.md

 The project was a team assignment.
 We selected something simple to work on - the ageold game of Rock, Paper, Scissors.
 The game was built with HTML, JavaScript, CSS, used EaselJS and TweenJS for the animation functions and other resources mentioned at the end of this readme.

+## How to run the app

+From the terminal 'open index.html' from root of the project

+OR

+'live-server' from the root of the project

+OR

+Click the deployed link above

 ## Wireframe and Domain Model
 [Draw.io link](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=RPS%20Domain%20Model#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1qsFy7ZC1622AbrokXZIPdc7PhxIug0WR%26export%3Ddownload)